Who We Support

 How we support

-While we do not have funding for an individual information service we respond to queries through our own office and our networks by pointing people to the information and the services they need.
+While we do not run an individual information service we respond to queries through our own office and our networks by pointing people to the information, tools and the services they need.
+We also influence policy on issues that matter to families through our role on both the Learning Disability Ministerial Group and Carers Ministerial Group as well as other strategic networks and partnerships.